Strathclyde-Marine-Robotics-Society/General-documentation/SV3/Electrical/Subsystems/Arduino/ArduinoSyntaxExplained.md

 9   // Good for certain cases
 ```

-You can declare multiple variables of the same type in oe line too.
+You can declare multiple variables of the same type in one line too.

 ```C
 float x = 1, y = 2, z = 3;